Chapters of 2 Maccabees: Chapter 12

 Chapter 12 discusses struggles between the Jews and their neighbors in the greater Palestine region.
 The coastal city of Joppa lures local Jews onto boats, then sink them, killing 200 people.
 Judas infiltrates the city at night, sets fire to the port and its boats, and kills some locals to take revenge for the atrocity.
 He then burns the boats at Jamnia too as a reprisal for a similar anti-Jewish incident.
 Judas fights a commander named Timothy who has an army of Arabs (Nabateans).
 After defeating them, Judas makes an informal treaty with the Arabs for them to provide cattle.
 Judas next attacks the city of Caspin (modern Haspin?).
 With God's aid, he takes the city and slaughters the inhabitants.
 Judas next sets out for lands controlled by the Tobiad Jews in Ammon.
 Timothy's local fortresses are conquered by Judas's men.
 Timothy himself encamps at the city Karnion with a gigantic army of 120,000 infantry and 2,500 cavalry; however, God's power makes them flee and stumble into each other, wounding themselves with their own swords.
 Judas's forces kill 30,000 fleeing soldiers of Timothy, and Timothy is himself captured.
 However, he is paroled in exchange for promises to release Jewish hostages.
 After capturing Karnion, Judas's forces cut down 25,000 corpses at the Temple of Atergatis (a Syrian version of the goddess Astarte, and a loose analogue to Artemis in Hellenistic culture), presumably a reference to fleeing civilians killed while seeking refuge in the temple.
 Judas then attacks the city of Ephron, takes it, and kills 25,000 inhabitants.
 He next moves to Scythopolis, but the Jews there testify that they are well-treated by the inhabitants.
 Judas's men thank them and peaceably proceed back to Jerusalem in time for the Festival of Weeks, also known as Pentecost in Greek.

 After the festival is finished, the Maccabees fight Gorgias in Idumea, who has an army of 3,000 soldiers and 400 cavalry.
 While the Maccabees eventually win thanks to Judas's prayer and intervention, some of their soldiers die in the fight.
 The Maccabees first ritually purify themselves after coming into contact with dead bodies.
 Upon investigation, it is found that all of the dead soldiers had forbidden idols looted from Jamnia in their tunics (rather than destroying them as they should have), and this was the reason God had allowed them to fall.
 Judas takes up a sin offering for the fallen from his men of around 2,000 silver drachmas, which is donated in Jerusalem.
-The chapter closes by noting that prayers for the dead are still useful due to the coming resurrection.
+The chapter closes by stating that prayers for the dead are still useful due to the coming resurrection.